Regulative Cycle

 Originating in psychological practice, the regulative cycle (Towards a Methodology of Psychological Practice (van Strien, 1997)) has been extensively applied as a methodology of (clinical) practice, geared towards the "interested" regulation of the behaviour of groups or organizations in the desired direction.

-The work system (real site work system in the figure) under consideration typically consists of the activities of a delineated group of ''actors,'' mutually related in an organisation, a territory, a sector, a supply chain, etc. Positioning the regulative cycle with respect to the three realms.
-For the worksystem, one typically aims at improving the operations1
+The work system (real site work system in the figure1) under consideration typically consists of the activities of a delineated group of ''actors,'' mutually related in a household, an organisation, a territory, a sector, a supply chain, and interacting with others having mandates at various levels of scope.

-Monitoring & Evaluation yields the problems and gaps.
+• Monitoring & Evaluation yields the problems and gaps.
 For the selected real site work system, the Monitoring/Evaluation compares performance and properties with a site specfic reference model that has been derived (via Translation) from a reference model.
-Change (Intervention/Implementation in the figure) is the focus of the regulative cycle (improvement initiative).
+See the Driver goal gap pattern (Check and plan) for concepts related to monitoring and evaluation.

 The activities evaluation, problem identification, and diagnosis are part of the Monitoring & Evaluation realm.
-Plan of action, and intervention (therapy (treatment)) are part of the Change realm.

 As part of any improvement or development initiative, for a person (health, knowledge, skills), an organisation, or a social group (society).

-Operations have constraints (the laws of the natural, social, or technical order2) and causal dependencies, which affect intervention options and the incentives for producing or providing certain assets.
+Operations have constraints (the laws of the natural, social, or technical order3) and causal dependencies, which affect intervention options and the incentives for producing or providing certain assets.
 In theory, these constraints should be least stringent in the social and technical order.

 The lean (low-cost) performance of regulative cycles is a key outcome that this interaction dictionary should achieve, by introducing collaborative approaches in the Monitoring & Evaluation and the Change Realm.